GuoxiaWang/DOOBNet/README.md

 ### Introduction

 Object occlusion boundary detection is a fundamental and crucial research problem in computer vision.
 This is challenging to solve as encountering the extreme boundary/non-boundary class imbalance during training an object occlusion boundary detector.
 In this paper, we propose to address this class imbalance by up-weighting the loss contribution of false negative and false positive examples with our novel Attention Loss function.
 We also propose a unified end-to-end multi-task deep object occlusion boundary detection network (DOOBNet) by sharing convolutional features to simultaneously predict object boundary and occlusion orientation.
 DOOBNet adopts an encoder-decoder structure with skip connection in order to automatically learn multi-scale and multi-level features.
-We significantly surpass the state-of-the-art on the PIOD dataset (ODS F-score of .668) and the BSDS ownership dataset (ODS F-score of .555), as well as improving the detecting speed to as 0.037s per image.
+We significantly surpass the state-of-the-art on the PIOD dataset (ODS F-score of .702) and the BSDS ownership dataset (ODS F-score of .555), as well as improving the detecting speed to as 0.037s per image on the PIOD dataset.

 ### Citation